|‘Gator in the Road or Losing my Head

 In 1986 the small City of Goose Creek was on the rise.
 The land clearing for progress drove the native wildlife into an unfamiliar civilized world.
 It was my position as Animal Control Officer to all types of animals and related complaints and it was a position that I found exciting.
 At that time, I boasted that I was the only female who would respond to reptile complaints in other jurisdictions.
 I also answered livestock calls from other departments.
 I knew how to deal with most farm animals and I possessed a sturdy horse trailer.
 I weighed less than one hundred pounds and I was fearless.

 I tackled many animals.
 I dealt with Copperheads on front porches, churches, and even the Police Station.
-On one occasion, the Chief and other officers al jumped on the table in the squad room when they caught a glimse of the snake.
-I tried not to laugh at the sight of grown men with guns as I scooped the small snake up with a pillowcase.
+On one occasion, the Chief and other officers al jumped on the table in the squad room when they caught a glimse of a snake I was holding.
+I tried not to laugh at the sight of grown men with guns frightened as I slid the small snake up into a pillowcase.
 Most cops, from my experience, are terrified of snakes and alligators.
 Therefore, I was mostly alone and could do whatever I wanted.
 I loved working with ‘gators and they showed up in strange places.

 With plenty of complaints for animal captures, I stayed busy.
 I thought of myself as an animal related problem solver.
 I impounded animals, but not a lot, of dogs and cats.
 I wore a badge, patches on my shoulders and could recite the ten codes in my sleep.
 The Chief wanted me to carry a gun.
 I indignantly informed my commanding officer, “Are you kidding?
 What would I shoot, my foot?”

-One hazy and humid day in July, Buster, my Boykin Spaniel, was snoring loudly.
-As I parked on a back road for the view of the Santee River; I watched a ten-foot long ‘gator schooling fish.
+One hazy and humid day in July, Buster, my Boykin Spaniel, was snoring loudly in the seat.
+I parked on a back road for the view of the Santee River; I watched a ten-foot long ‘gator schooling fish.
 He leaped all the way, (so it seemed) out of the water, snatched a fish, and dove back, hardly making a ripple.
 The two kids fishing jumped on their bikes and skedaddled.
 I asked Buster, “Did you see that?”
 He still snoozed in spite of my moment of excitement.

 My ears, tuned to the police radio, I heard my number being called.
-I was told that a large alligator was holding up both lanes of traffic on busy Bushy Park Road.
+I was informed that a large alligator was holding up both lanes of traffic on busy Bushy Park Road.
 I was lucky I was ‘gator watching at that time.
 The dusty and potholed road let me right to the scene.
 The dispatcher called and told me the Naval Weapons Station’s Officer was en route.
-How could he get though the bumper-to-bumper traffic?
+How could he get though the bumper-to-bumper traffic at a standstill?

 I picked up some large granite rock and started pelting him.
 His hide too thick for him to take notice, I went back to the truck, to fetch my choke stick and gave Buster the guard signal.
-He lay down on the floor.
+He sat on the seat, ready to protect my equipment.
 My trusty choke stick in hand, I heard a woman tell her kids, “It’s alright, she knows what she’s doing.”
 I smiled.
-Junior gave me a deep growling from deep inside.
+Junior gave me a scary, loud growling from deep inside.
 I felt it go through my body.
 Spooky.
-He was so huge, I can't describe how large.

 Slowly, we teased the behemouth Junior to back up with the big heavy car herding him slowly.
 I noticed he was larger than the car!
 “Oh my,” I told myself, “This is a real adventure.”
 I loved the excitement.
 We persuaded Junior to leave the other lane of the highway.
-I noticed where the ‘gator made a wide path, dodging swings and other toys at the Officers’ Quarters.
+I noticed where the ‘gator had made a wide path, dodging swings and other toys at the Officers’ Quarters.
+Luckily the kids were all inside, enjoying televison in air conditioned splendor.

 Junior decided to shake the car one more time and refused to move.
 He was out of the highway.
 I slid down from the hood, grinning, I was so full of adrenalin and awe.
 The poor officer was happy to see me with my head attached.
 At the time, all he could see was my tennis shoes.
 He opened his window, shaking so badly, he could not light his cigarette.
+I had to light it for him.
 I was all pumped up, ready to do it again.
 I picked up the choke stick as a souvenir.
 I had a shorter stick I liked better.

 The Chief griped about the unbelievable amount of damage to the bumper.
 He told me it would be very expensive to fix.
-The car probably needed a new bumper, “Screw the damn bumper,” I laughed, “I could have needed another head!”
+The car probably needed a new bumper, “Screw the damn bumper,” I laughed, “I could have literally lost my head!”
 I waited for him to tell me that I needed a new head.

 I probably do need my head examined.